-How do I accomplish that?
 What does that continuous support look like?
 There are a variety of skills an experienced birth doula will use while helping a woman through labor.
-The list below highlights techniques and tools I use with every client, regardless of the service package they have chosen.
+The list below highlights techniques and tools I use with every client.
 I call them the Doula Care Essentials.

-Every package includes these basic features of birth support
+Every client of mine has these features of birth support available to them

 LABOR AND BIRTH

 - Unlimited hours of support (flat fee for support, no overtime costs)

 - Assistance by phone during pre-labor and early labor